ThatOwl/Python-YTRipper/README.md

 - SOLID-inspired: responsibilities are split (downloader vs converters vs thumbnail).
 This improves testability and concurrency readiness.
 - Download options are represented as an immutable dataclass (`DownloadOptions`, frozen) — safe to share between threads.
-- Temporary filenames use a short UUID suffix to avoid collisions when multiple downloads run concurrently.
 - Low-level helpers log full diagnostics and raise domain-specific exceptions; the CLI/top level logs concise user-facing messages.

+- Not yet implemented: _Temporary filenames use a short UUID suffix to avoid collisions when multiple downloads run concurrently._

 ---